waldrain/waldrain.github.io/moniwonig.md

 - PVS2 phase 2 middle
 - PVS3 phase 3 west

+Electricity generated in kWh by PVS1 / PVS2 / PVS3:

+2024-05-17  -  /  -  / 1.6
+2024-05-18  -  / 0.3 / 2.3

 done:

 - built and covered wood stack
 - built framework to hold panels
+- connect a new 3-phase outlet to plug in the PVS system
+- mount and connect 4 panels and PVS3 microinverer
+- mount and connect 4 panels and PVS2 microinverer
+- solder each of the three groups of 4 pv panels in parallel

 todo:

-- mount the 12 panels
-- connect a new 3-phase outlet to plug in the PVS system
-- solder the three groups of 4 pv panels in parallel
-- mount and connect the three microinverters to the 3-phase plug
+- mount the remaining 4 panels, connect in parallel, connect PVS1 microinverter to the 3-phase plug
 - test behaviour of the wld electricity meter; does it run backwards, or ignore the PV power?

 shop: